bmschmidt/medicalHeritageVM/README.md

 This is the hardest thing you'll do in this installation process!
 We need to use the **Terminal** to navigate into the folder you downloaded in **Step Three**.

 Luckily, Macs make this pretty easy to do.
 Just after the dollar sign in your terminal, type the letters `cd` followed by a space. ("CD" stands for "change directory.")
 Then, remember where you saved the folder you downloaded in Step Three.
 (As you'll recall, the folder is called **medicalHeritageVM-master**.)
 Drag the icon for that folder into the terminal and drop it there.

 ![](docs/ssimage5.png)
 <span id="Step4" class="anchor"></span>

+Windows computers don't allow you to do the cool folder-dragging trick, so we have to navigate into the medicalHeritageVM-master folder the old-fashioned way.
+If you think about your files on your computer, they form a sort of upside-down tree: the root is the C: drive, and the branches extend all the way through multiple folders into all the individual documents you have on your computer.

+To move one level up the tree (toward its root) on the command line, type `..`.
+To move down the tree, type `cd` (which stands for "change directory"), followed by the name of the folder you want to move into.
+(Tip: If you type the first few letters of the folder, followed by the tab key, the command prompt can auto-complete the name of the folder.)
+Using these two commands, navigate through your files until you're just inside the medicalHeritageVM-master folder.
+You can tell you're in the right place if, when you type `dir` (which means "show me what's in this directory), you can see the files shown in the image in Step Seven.
+Once you see those files, you can skip to Step Eight.

 6. This is what your terminal should look like after you drop the folder
 ------------------------------------------------------------------------